NE-/Learning_Notes/Languages/Assembly/Z80/General.md

 ## Index Registers (IX IY)
 - Used to get memory by specifying a relative position.
 - We use them with offsets e.g. IX+1 IX+2 IY+1 IY+2 etc.
--IXH (Hight) and IXL (Low) exist for us to use for whatever, but are slower than other registers.
+- IXH (High) and IXL (Low) exist for us to use for whatever, but are slower than other registers.
 ## Program Counter (PC)
 - Holds 16-bit address of current instruction being fetched from memory.
 - Automatically incremented after contents transferred to the address lines.